phdfbk/phdfbk.github.io/affiliations/_posts/2017-07-28-skoltech-aff18.markdown

 alt: SkolTech
 tag: network
 department: skol_department
-description: Strong partnership in particular with Center for Energy Systems
+description: Strong partnership in particular with the Center for Energy Systems and with the Space Center
 order: 18

 ---